buzden/deptycheck/docs/source/tutorials/t04-automatic-generator-derivation.md

       show' (x :: xs)  = show x ++ ", " ++ show' xs
 ```

+> [!NOTE]
+>
-NOTE: The latest version of DepTyCheck supports polymorhic specialization for automatically derived generators, but its support is still experimental.
+> The latest version of DepTyCheck supports polymorphic specialization for automatically derived generators, but its support is still experimental.
 Also automagic generator deriving supports only `Gen MaybeEmpty` for now.
 If you need stricter `Gen NonEmpty`, you still need to do it by your hands.

 ### Define the generator